 Then, once you have everything, you or your lawyer will contact the Ministry of Migration to make an appointment to submit your application.
 You’ll go in with everything you have, including proof you paid the fees online and photos for your ID, and a Ministry employee will go through all of your documents to make sure everything looks good and ask any questions.
 If they accept your application, it means you’re highly likely to be approved for the permit.

-At the end of the interview, they’ll give you the “blue certificate” which is a blue official document saying you’ve submitted your application and it’s processing.
-Don’t lose this!
+At the end of the interview, they’ll give you the “blue certificate” which used to be a blue official document (now it’s a digital document) saying you’ve submitted your application and it’s processing.
 It’s super important—you’ll need it to hand in to get your residence permit, and it’s your proof that you can stay legally in the country while your residence permit application is processing.

 How Long The Greek Digital Nomad Residence Permit Takes